 A 2017 study by a worldwide team of dementia experts, published in Lancet, lays out the latest research findings on dementia, and the news is better than you might expect.
 There are a range of proven ways, particularly through mental and physical stimulation, to prevent or delay dementia.

 Dementia literally translates from the Latin to mean “out of mind.”
 It is a brain disorder that affects memory and the ability of people to process information.
 In 2015, 47 million people around the world, mostly people over 65, were living with dementia at a cost of $818 billion.
 By 2050, there are expected to be almost 150 million people living with dementia.
 Today, one in three older people die with dementia.

 Though there is no cure for dementia, people’s daily activities may delay or prevent its onset.
 And, for people diagnosed with dementia, there are ways to slow down the course of the disease and improve quality of life.
-In a sentence, the data suggest that people who are better educated and more mentally and physically active and socially engaged are less likely to be diagnosed with dementia.
+The data suggest that people who are better educated, as well as more mentally and physically active and socially engaged, are less likely to be diagnosed with dementia.

-Not surprisingly, social isolation, not having friends or family to talk to and engage with, and poor education increases the risk of dementia.
+Not surprisingly, social isolation, not having friends or family to talk to and spend time with, and poor education, increases the risk of dementia.
 In addition, people with hearing loss who are not managing that condition are prone to getting dementia.

 Here’s more from Just Care: